 “A Community Connected” … the Town of Algoma, with an estimated population of 7,300, is conveniently located along Highways 41 and 21 and is the City of Oshkosh’s western border.
 Primarily residential and agricultural in composition, Algoma is serviced by one of the finest Volunteer Fire Departments and First Responder Units in the state, the Town of Algoma Fire Department.
 Recreational opportunities abound with comprehensive parks and recreation areas.
 Lake Butte des Morts serves as the Town’s northern border and a public landing with fishing pier provides access to nearby Fox River and Lake Winnebago.
 The WIOUWASH bicycle/snowmobile trail is also located within a few miles of the Town.
 With Algoma’s close proximity to Oshkosh, Town residents can enjoy quieter living with access to large city amenities, including outstanding public and private schools, churches of most denominations, excellent medical facilities, several shopping venues, a wide range of services, and many fine restaurants.

 New phones were installed at the Town Hall and Fire Station on December 28th.
 After 10+ years using the previous system, staff are getting use to a new system with a number of new features.
-The phones will help with efficiency and the ability to communicate better with the public…
+We realize many of you are unable to get through by calling the Town Hall…

 Several utility companies are continuing their work within the road right of way along Omro Road.
-As winter sets in, the utility work is expected to be finished by early January.
+As winter sets in, the utility work is expected to continue as weather permits.
 Please be patient and watch out for those individuals working near and within roadway.

 Most building and improvement projects require a building permit, including culverts.
 All permanent and temporary culverts need a permit prior to installation.
 For a list of items that require a permit either issued by the Town or Winnebago County, please check Algoma’s website for more information.